 If you’re a smoker, it’s time to quit!
 Smoky environments are really bad for the skin because the smoke leads to the release of free radicals that are the cause of ageing skin.
 You are also impacting your circulatory system, meaning oxygen and nutrients have a more difficult time reaching your skin.

 You also need to be aware of your home’s air quality.
 When you’ve got the central heating on, the air will be a lot drier, and this will dry your skin.
 To help prevent dryness, use a humidifier, or just put a bowl of water on the windowsill – the water will evaporate into the atmosphere when it’s warmed by the sun.

 Getting a good night’s sleep is a vital part of your overall health as well as your skin’s health.
-When you’re asleep, your body will relax and make repairs, but if you can’t sleep properly, your body is more likely to release adrenaline and cortisol which not only prevents it repairing itself but also causes more problems, such as spots and acne.
+When you’re asleep, your body will relax and make repairs, but if you can’t sleep properly, your body is more likely to release adrenaline and cortisol which not only prevents it from repairing itself but also causes more problems, such as spots, uneven skin texture and acne.